TheAryamanC/Sudoku-Solver/README.md

 # Sudoku Solver

-## This is an algorithm that solves a sudoku puzzle
+## This is a program that solves a sudoku puzzle